Research show kids treasure family beach vacation more than toys

 → Bible lessons that help kids perform better at schools

 Scientific effects of vacationing at the beach

-Child psychotherapist Dr. Margot Sunderland said, “What is less widely known is that holidays can also advance brain development in children.”
+Child psychotherapist Dr. Margot Sunderland said in Telegraph, “What is less widely known is that holidays can also advance brain development in children.”
 The sun’s light waves penetrate brain receptors that positively affect mental acuity.
-Sunlight also provides Vitamin D that will actually help your kids grow healthy bones and of course, it helps to increase dopamine levels, which in turns create happy kids.
-(NCBI)

 Buy fewer toys, save on vacation

 Author Oliver James said children value family holidays, both in the moment and for long afterward in their memory.
 So if you’re going to spend money on something, it’s pretty clear which option makes more sense.